norishigefukushima/domainTransformFilter/README.md

 domainTransformFilter
 =====================

-The code is implimentation of domain transform filter for OpenCV.
+The code is OpenCV implimentation of domain transform filter, which is fast edge keep filter for smoothing.
-The code is parallelized by Intel TBB or OpenMP over c cv::ParallelLoopBody class in OpenCV.
+The code is parallelized by Intel TBB or OpenMP over c cv::ParallelLoopBody class in OpenCV, thus requirement of OpenCV version is 2.45 or later.
 Also, the code is vectorized by SIMD SSE4.2.

 *Reference
 Eduardo S. L. Gastal and Manuel M. Oliveira.
 "Domain Transform for Edge-Aware Image and Video Processing".
 ACM Transactions on Graphics.
 Volume 30 (2011), Number 4, Proceedings of SIGGRAPH 2011, Article 69. http://inf.ufrgs.br/~eslgastal/DomainTransform/

 -----------------------------------------------
 function document